 Where has the money gone?

-The bulk of the money has been spent on counter-insurgency operations, and on the needs of US troops such as food, clothing, medical care, special pay and benefits.
+The bulk of the money spent in Afghanistan has been on counter-insurgency operations, and on the needs of troops such as food, clothing, medical care, special pay and benefits.

-Official data shows the US has also contributed approximately $137bn -16% of all money spent in the last 18 years - to reconstruction efforts in Afghanistan.
+Official data shows that since 2002, the US has also spent $131.3bn on reconstruction activities in Afghanistan.

-And more than half of that ($86bn) has gone on building up Afghan security forces, including the Afghan National Army and police force.
+More than half was spent on building up Afghan security forces, including the Afghan National Army and police force.

 What about the human cost?

-Since the war against the Taliban began in 2001, US forces have suffered more than 2,300 deaths and around 20,660 soldiers injured in action.
+Since the war against the Taliban began in 2001, there have been more than 3,500 coalition deaths, of which more than 2,300 have been US soldiers.

-But US casualty figures are dwarfed by the loss of life among Afghan security forces and civilians.
+But these casualty figures are dwarfed by the loss of life among Afghan security forces and civilians.

-President Ghani said last year that more than 45,000 members of the Afghan security forces had been killed since he became president in 2014.
+President Ghani said in 2019 that more than 45,000 members of the Afghan security forces had been killed since he became president five years earlier.

-And according to the United Nations Assistance Mission in Afghanistan (Unama), more than 100,000 civilians have been killed or injured since it began systematically recording civilian casualties in 2009.
+And according to the United Nations Assistance Mission in Afghanistan (Unama), nearly 111,000 civilians have been killed or injured since it began systematically recording civilian casualties in 2009.